Svjard/goaccepts/README.md

 RFC Reference: https://tools.ietf.org/html/rfc2616

-Each module returns has two specific functions, the first returns a raw string array representation of the accepted entities in order of weight.
+Each module has two specific functions, the first returns a raw string array representation of the accepted entities in order of weight.
 The second returns an array of structures which provides a specific breakdown and detail about each parsed entity.

 ## Testing